MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

 1. Under **Message extension type**, select **Bot**.

-   1. If you get a disclaimer that reads **API Message extension is already in use by users.
-Would you like to change message extension type to bot?**, select **Yes, change**.
+   1. If you get a disclaimer, which reads **API Message extension is already in use by users.
+Would you like to change message extension type to bot?**.
+Select **Yes, change**.

    :::image type="content" source="../assets/images/Copilot/bot-based-me-tdp-type.png" alt-text="Screenshot shows API Message extension is already in use disclaimer when a user switches from API to bot message extension type.":::